Abandoned & Little-Known Airfields:

 Harold [Maguire] was my first instructor.
 I was honored... he was a great teacher.
 I loved that place.”

-and the January 1976 CH-25 World Aeronautical Chart (courtesy of Chris Kennedy)
+The January 1976 CH-25 World Aeronautical Chart (courtesy of Chris Kennedy) depicted Maguire an unchanged configuration.

 A 1979 photo by Brian Smith of the wreck of Cessna 172 N734YH at the end of Maguire's Runway 18.